tacoinfra/kiln/docs/distros/virtualmachine.md

 `tezos-client`, `tezos-admin-client` and other `tezos-*` binaries are available to use from the terminal.

-Since the default port of Kiln node is 9733, you will have to specify the `-P 9733` argument to all these commands to work properly with Kiln node.
+Since the default port of Kiln node is 8733, you will have to specify the `-P 8733` argument to all these commands to work properly with Kiln node.

 ## Moving chain data to separate disk

-The VM uses two virtual disks; one for the operating system, and another to store the Kiln data (including the chain data).
+The VM uses two virtual disks one for the operating system, and another to store the Kiln data (including the chain data).
 The capacity of primary disk is 64 gb out of which about 8gb is used by the operating system.
 The capacity of data disk is 500gb and it stores all the chain data.
 The data disk is mounted on `/home/kiln/app` directory